connectrpc/connect-query-es/README.md

 ];
 ```

-This helper is intended to be used with `QueryClient`s [`setQueriesData`](https://tanstack.com/query/v4/docs/react/reference/QueryClient#queryclientsetqueriesdata) function.
+This helper is intended to be used with TanStack Query `QueryClient`'s [`setQueriesData`](https://tanstack.com/query/v4/docs/react/reference/QueryClient#queryclientsetqueriesdata) function.

 ## `UnaryHooks.useInfiniteQuery`